TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 There may be some overrides for Max Prepare that I've missed, I've noticed on small guard posts soldiers rarely have equipment.
 Also some items seem to override others, so you wont see many if any gas masks.

 Changelog:
+r59 - 2015-10-31 - public release
+In game menu toggle change to Evade

+r58
+Show player position
+Start on foot for motherbase, starts on command platform Even more info added to InfLang for translators

 r57 - 2015-10-31 - test release
 Chinese translation included, unconfirmed language code - thanks to rikimtasu Patchup>>Show language code